pac469/MERN-Kokoro-Chats/README.md

 ### Time Zone Handler

-Kokora Chats display is capable to display in every message the time in which the user received the message, even if the user who sends the message was in a different timezone.
+Kokoro Chats display is capable to display in every message the time in which the user received the message, even if the user who sends the message was in a different timezone.